luv2144/url-shrtnr-teacup/README.md

 There are four modules:
 - `auth` **authentication module** - creates new users, authenticates existing ones
-- `bigtable` - **big table** - a key-value persistence storage (please, pay attention that you should implement it by yourself.
-It means that it is not allowed to use data bases, another key-value storages implementation, etc)
+- `dataservice` - **data service** - a key-value persistence storage.
+There's a core folder `.data`.
+For each user a new folder created which contains file `<email>.usr` with json with emai and hash-password.
+Also in the core folder there's a file `ids.json` which contains 2 fields: `next id` and `available ids`.
+Files with alias is stored in users' folders in order to simplify searching through users' urls.
-- `logic` - **business logic** - logic of URL shortening
+- `urlservice` - **business logic** - logic of URL shortening
 - `rest` - **REST API** - a module that provides a REST API.
 [Micronaut] framework is already added to project dependencies.
 It simplifies creation of REST API and provides built-in JWT authentication.